gwk3cc/Localized-Climate-Impact-Dashboard/README.md

 Abstract:
 This project aims to present and analyze climate risk data across U.S. counties and make them more accessible and actionable, enabling local governments, researchers, and the public to better understand the distribution and implications of climate-related risks in different regions.
-The data used is based on climate indicators along with a prediction of temperature variation and status quo of air quality.
+The data used includes several climate indicators and provides a prediction of future temperatures.
 The project is built using an interactive dashboard with Plotly Dash.
-Utilizing information from the web-scraped ProPublica Climate Risk Table1 and the Open-Meteo API2,3 for historical climate and live air quality data, the information is condensed and made usable in the form of interactive visualizations.
-It employed GeoPandas for spatial data integration, enabling geographic mapping of counties with climate risk levels across the U.S using the shapefile based on 2020 census boundaries4 , filtered by user selection.
+It employs GeoPandas for spatial data integration, enabling geographic mapping of counties with climate risk levels across the U.S, filtered by user selection.
 The Open-Meteo API is integrated with the help of OpenMeteo Requests, Requests
 Cache, and Retry Requests libraries to fetch and cache real-time climate data via API calls.
 SciPy is applied for mathematical operations, including percentile calculations to rank counties by risk levels.
 It also uses the Sci-kit learn library for creating a Multiple Linear Regression model to predict the Mean Temperature for the next 5 years
 (this prediction is specific to the selected county).
 All insights are then presented through a web application-based interface using a Jupyter Notebook.